cylc/cylc-doc/src/reference/architecture/data-flow.rst

 The next message will be a ``start``, which will contain the GraphQL query subscription.
-If there were no errors, the client and server susbcription is established, and the client will start receiving the GraphQL responses.
+If there were no errors, the client and server subscription is established, and the client will start receiving the GraphQL responses.

 The protocol also supports other messages, such as ``stop``, to